hamolicious/Sound-Profiles/README.md

 1. Drag and drop the mod into the `mods/` folder inside your Minecraft installation

 ## TODO
+- [ ] Ask before deleting a profile
 - [X] Add Profile Saving
 - [ ] Add automatic profile loading based on location
 - [X] Update GUI after changes